Skeksis: skekTek

 Also known as the Scientist and the counterpart to the urRu urTih the Alchemist, his obsession depraved to the point of amputating his two right limbs and replacing them with prosthetics and replacing his jugular vein with a transparent tube, skekTek is the Skeksis who conducts his research and experiments in the Castle's Chamber of Life.
 Through both skekSo's abuse and skekSil's influence, skekTek learned to harness the Dark Crystal's ability to extract essence and created the Garthim soldiers to quell the growing threat of Gelfling rebellion, and eventually, as an extermination force against the entire race.
 He was once considered a friend of Aughra, having mentored her when he and urTih were originally the urSkek TekTih.

 During the events of The Dark Crystal: Age of Resistance, skekTek outfitted himself with a visual prosthesis after his right eye was ripped out by a Peeper Beetle as punishment for failing to prevent the Gelfling Rian from escaping with a vial of essence.

 By the time of the film, he had replaced his jugular vein with a transparent external tube to monitor his own circulation and his right arm and right leg with mechanical prosthetics and can be seen leaning on a cane.
 Because of his maltreatment by the other Skeksis, skekTek outright called himself "the most abused creature in all of Thra". skekSil provided skekTek with Gruenak helpers before later killing them when they tried to rebel, using one of them for parts in creating the Garthim.
-During the film, skekTek sided with skekUng after he became the new Emperor and convinced him to let him drain Kira of her essence, but Kira persuaded all the laboratory animals skekTek experimented on to attack him, resulting in him losing his footing and falling down the Crystal Shaft into the magma below with urTih incinerated as a result. skekTek has appearances in Legends of the Dark Crystal.
+During the film, skekTek sided with skekUng after he became the new Emperor and convinced him to let him drain Kira of her essence, but Kira persuaded all the laboratory animals skekTek experimented on to attack him, resulting in him losing his footing and falling down the Crystal Shaft into the magma below with urTih incinerated as a result.

+skekTek has appearances in Legends of the Dark Crystal.

-He is performed and voiced by Steve Whitmire in the film.
-In The Dark Crystal: Age of Resistance, he is performed by Olly Taylor and voiced by Mark Hamill.
-Whitmire based skekTek's voice loosely on that of Peter Lorre.
-Hamill's voice for skekTek is noticeably raspier and gives him an added stertor.
+skekTek is performed and voiced by Steve Whitmire in the film.
+In The Dark Crystal: Age of Resistance, skekTek is performed by Olly Taylor and voiced by Mark Hamill.
+Whitmire based skekTek's voice loosely on that of Peter Lorre while Hamill's voice for skekTek is noticeably raspier and gives him an added stertor.